After a mastectomy or an injury, breast reconstruction surgery can restore your confidence, and make you feel younger and healthier.

 Immediately after breast reconstruction surgery, you might be drowsy from anesthesia.
 Bandages will cover the incisions, and an elastic bandage or supportive bra might be used to support and protect the breast while it heals.
 A small tube might be inserted temporarily under the skin to remove excess fluid and reduce swelling.
 In time, swelling will go down and scars will fade.

 You might need up to a week of recovery time before returning to work.
 You will not be able to lift anything immediately after surgery.
 You will need to avoid strenuous activity for at least four to six weeks after your surgery.

 The results of breast reconstruction are long-lasting, and leave most patients feeling much more "whole" after a mastectomy.

 Breast reconstruction side effects and risks

 The risks of breast reconstruction surgery are similar to other surgeries, and most are related to the possibility of infections, bleeding or unfavorable scarring.
-Dr. Appel makes every effort to reduce these risks.
+Our surgeons make every effort to reduce these risks.
 Before your surgery, you will have a chance to discuss any risks you might encounter.

 The words of a patient